Whatever Happened To WISP After Shark Tank?

 Everyone loves a comeback kid, and "Shark Tank" definitely allowed Eben Dobson and his WISP line of housewares products to make it into the black.
 Though he didn't land a deal from the Sharks during his 2018 appearance on the program, one shark's retroactive interest — and the approval of QVC buyers — resulted in WISP taking off.
 The product not only still exists, but it's also now worth millions of dollars.

 It turns out the faith of one shark has helped Dobson reach such auspicious climbs.
 While Lori Greiner wasn't willing to invest in WISP on the program, she was willing to include Doboson's product during a 2018 Christmas season appearance on QVC, which she co-hosted.
 WISP's Facebook page hasn't had an update since 2021, its Twitter and Instagram accounts haven't been updated since 2018, and all of the products have sold out in its Amazon storefront without being restocked.
-However, the company's website is open and ready to take orders, with active and available stock ready to move, though some items are currently sold out.
-WISP's last financial report was in September 2022, where it was stated that the company is worth $7 million in profits, so it looks like it's thriving and will remain so for some time.
+WISP's financial report in September 2022 stated that the company was worth $7 million in profits.

 The WISP didn't draw cash from the Sharks